Igor Moiseyev

-Igor Alexandrovich Moiseyev (Игорь Александрович Моисеев; – 2 November 2007) was a Soviet choreographer.
+Igor Aleksandrovich Moiseyev (Игорь Александрович Моисеев; – 2 November 2007) was a Soviet and Russian ballet master, dancer, choreographer and pedagogue.
 Moiseyev was widely acclaimed as the greatest 20th-century choreographer of character dance, a dance style similar to folk dance but with more professionalism and theatrics.

 Life and career

-Born in Kiev, Russian Empire, he was the only child of a Russian lawyer and a French-Romanian seamstress.
+Born in Kyiv, Russian Empire, he was the only child of a Russian lawyer and a French-Romanian seamstress.
 His family lived in Paris until he was 8, and throughout his life he spoke to Western journalists in fluent French.
 Moiseyev graduated from the Bolshoi Theatre ballet school in 1924 and danced in the theatre until 1939.
 His first choreography in the Bolshoi was Footballer in 1930 and the last was Spartacus in 1954.

 Since the early 1930s, he staged acrobatic parades on Red Square and finally came up with the idea of establishing the Theatre of Folk Art.
 In 1936, Vyacheslav Molotov put him in charge of the new dance company, which has since been known as the Moiseyev Ballet.
 Among about 200 dances he created for his company, some humorously represented the game of football and guerrilla warfare.
 After visiting Belarus he choreographed a Belarusian "folk" dance Bulba ("Potato"), which over the years indeed became a Belarusian folk dance.
 According to the Encyclopædia Britannica, Moiseyev's work has been especially admired "for the balance that it maintained between authentic folk dance and theatrical effectiveness".

-Moiseyev was named People's Artist of the USSR in 1953, Hero of Socialist Labor in 1976, received the Lenin Prize (1967, for the dance show A Road to the Dance), four Stalin/USSR State Prizes (1942, 1947, 1952, 1985), Russian Federation State Prize (1996), was awarded numerous orders and medals of the Soviet Union, Spain and many other countries.
-On the day of his centenary, Moiseyev became the first Russian to receive Order of Merit for the Fatherland, 1st class — the highest civilian decoration of the Russian Federation.
+Moiseyev was named People's Artist of the USSR in 1953, Hero of Socialist Labour in 1976, received the Lenin Prize (1967, for the dance show A Road to the Dance), four Stalin/USSR State Prizes (1942, 1947, 1952, 1985), State Prize of the Russian Federation (1996), was awarded numerous orders and medals of the Soviet Union, Spain and many other countries.
+On the day of his centenary, Moiseyev became the first Russian to receive Order "For Merit to the Fatherland", 1st class — the highest civilian decoration of the Russian Federation.
 In 2001, he was awarded the UNESCO Mozart Medal for outstanding contribution to world music culture.
 He died in Moscow on 2 November 2007 aged 101.

 He was married at least twice.
-In 1940, he married the dancer Tamara Zeifert and his daughter from that marriage, Olga, was a dancer in the Moiseyev Ballet.
-His grandson, Vladimir Borisovich Moiseyev, was a performer in the Moiseyev Ballet as of 2015.
+In 1940, he married the dancer Tamara Zeifert and his daughter from that marriage, Olga, was a dancer in the Igor Moiseyev Ballet.
+His grandson, Vladimir Borisovich Moiseyev, was a performer in the Krasnoyarsk National Dance Company of Siberia as of 2015.

 Today, the repertoire of the Igor Moiseyev Ballet includes choreographic works by Moiseyev, starting in 1937.
 Approximately, there are nearly 300 original works of Moiseyev.